shamsundarsk/gyon/README.md

 - 🔄 **Regeneration**: Don't like the result?
 Generate a new combination instantly
 - 🎭 **Mock Mode**: Gracefully handles APIs requiring authentication with sample data
 - 🤖 **AI Project Assistant**: Built-in chatbot to help with code understanding, debugging, and API integration

+## 📌 Existing Solutions vs Our MVP (API Roulette)

+1. *Existing tools solve only one part*
+   Others handle APIs, ideas, or code separately.
+   *Our MVP does everything end-to-end:* problem → APIs → idea → features → code → downloadable project.

+2. *Existing tools are single-user*
+   Others don’t support team collaboration.
+   *Our MVP has GCR:* join by link/code, real-time team chat, AI assisting everyone.

+3. *Existing tools don’t combine APIs intelligently*
+   They list APIs, but users must figure out combinations.
+   *Our MVP auto-mixes APIs* to generate new, meaningful, creative app ideas.

+4. *Existing tools generate text, not real projects*
+   They give suggestions or partial code only.
+   *Our MVP generates a full working project:* frontend, backend, UI layout, documentation — ready to run.

 ## Quick Start